A-Alexander-code/IA-Projects/18 - Predicting COVID-19 from Chest X-Ray Images/README.md

 You may use this tutorial freely at your own risk.
 See [LICENSE](https://github.com/A-Alexander-code/IA-Projects/blob/main/LICENSE).

-Copyright (c) 2020 Dr. Milaan Parmar
+Copyright (c) 2024 Msc.
+Alexander P.

 ---